 There’s no Project Athia release date set yet, but with Sony showing it off in the PlayStation 5 showcase event, it’s possible they’re planning on making it available some time close to the platform’s launch this holiday season.

-In the meantime, you may want to start shopping for the best graphics card for your system if you’re currently running a GPU that’s starting to show its age.
+In the meantime, you may want to start shopping for the best graphics card for your system if you’re currently running a GPU that’s starting to show its age, who knows what the next generation of RPG games will demand of your rig.